zeeshannisar/CX_GAN/Cascaded Model/BRATS Data/saved models/README.md

-Saved Model can be shared on your request with a google drive link.
-You can directly email at zshnnisar@gmail.com for request or any other query.
+Saved weights for corresponding keras models can be shared on your request with a google drive link.
+You can directly email at zshnnisar@gmail.com or shakeebmurtaza@outlook.com for request or any other query.